-The list of resolved aliases be seen when printing the under can out map qx.theme.manager.Appearance.getInstance().\\aliasMap to the log console.
+The list of resolved aliases can be seen when printing out the map under qx.theme.manager.Appearance.getInstance().aliasMap to the log console.
 It just contains the fully resolved alias (aliases may redirect to each other as well).

 Result Caching